 These Blackberry Granola Popsicles are gluten, dairy, nut, and refined sugar free, but still creamy and delicious!
 Perfect as a breakfast or dessert.

 So this is something that I don’t talk about a lot around here.
-Micah, my husband, has some pretty significant food sensitivities.
+My husband has some pretty significant food sensitivities.
 I can mostly work around them, and they’re not outright allergies.
 Mostly we avoid heavy dairy items–milk, ice cream, cheese, etc. I’ve come to terms with not making lasagna for dinner, but I’ve still not resigned myself to never making ice cream for him.
 Most dairy free frozen desserts are just strange, and to make matters more complicated, he can’t have nuts.
 So there goes almond and cashew milks too.

 Which is why I’m really digging this oat milk idea.
 It’s allergen friendly, with all of the benefits of whole grains thrown in.
 And because you need a nut bag to strain out the grain residue, I’ve found a really, really nice one.
 It’s the Bigger Better Nut Bag from Ellie’s Best, and it’s double meshed to give you the smoothest, creamiest milk.
 You can even use the code goodthings at checkout to get 10% off your entire order.